Church on the Rock, Wasilla, Alaska

 ABOUT THE FATHER

 God the Father is eternal, transcendent and spirit.
 Many of His distinct characteristics are visible in the New Testament description of His relationship to God the Son, Jesus.
 While co-equal in their eternal relationship, Jesus in His earthly ministry and humanity lived in perfect submission to the will of the Father.
-God the Father’s attributes are described in some of the following ways; eternal, giver of every good and perfect gift, consistent, unchanging, compassionate and tender, willing to chasten those He loves. - Jn 8:28; 10:30-38; Rom 6:5; II Cor 1:3; Heb 12:9; Jas 1:17; I Jn 3:1;
+God the Father is without fault and perfectly good. - Jn 8:28; 10:30-38; Rom 6:5; II Cor 1:3; Heb 12:9; Jas 1:17; I Jn 3:1;

 ABOUT JESUS CHRIST